DeepSportradar/ball-3d-localization-challenge/README.md

 ## Running the baseline

 The public https://github.com/gabriel-vanzandycke/deepsport repository provides a baseline for this challenge.
-Follow its installation instructions and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.
+To use it, follow its installation instructions and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.

 ### Dataset pre-processing